kzha0/kzha0/README.md

 - 👋 Hi!
 I’m Rico, an IT consultant and full stack web developer.
 - 👀 I’m interested in creating information systems for accelerating enterprise development.
 - 🌱 I’m currently learning about OWASP internet security and deploying scalable commercial platforms.
-- 💞️ I’m looking to collaborate on e-commerce projects that expland my learning and builds my experience.
+- 💞️ I’m looking to collaborate on e-commerce-related projects that expland my learning and builds my experience.
 - 📫 How to reach me: I'll add contact details soon!

 <!---